Intergenerational Mobility in India

 More information

-For further details please download our working paper, which documents trends in upward mobility in India from the 1950s to the present.
+For further details please download our paper, which documents trends in upward mobility in India from the 1950s to the present.

 View the press kit here.